 While the star of the Thanksgiving table is always the turkey, the show cannot go on without the mashed potatoes.
 Typically, Thanksgiving mashed potatoes are loaded with butter and cream, so we decided to take a different route to create a rich, flavorful mash without all the saturated fat.
-We used roasted garlic, Parmesan cheese and a rich, buttery olive oil to create what we think is a divine substitute for the heavier version.
+We used roasted garlic, Parmesan cheese, and rich, buttery olive oil to create what we think is a divine substitute for the heavier version.

 6 pounds Yukon gold potatoes, peeled and cut into 2-inch chunks